On the density of sets of the Euclidean plane avoiding distance 1: Introduction

 \end{theorem}

-Given a normed space $(\R^n,\left\| \cdot \right\|)$, a \emph{unit-distance graph} is a finite graph whose vertices are points of $\R^n$ and where two vertices are adjacent if and only if they are at distance exactly one.
+A possible approach to the study of $m_1(\R^2)$ uses graph theory, more precisely unit-distance graphs.
+Given a normed space $(\R^n,\left\| \cdot \right\|)$, a \emph{unit-distance graph} is a graph whose vertices are points of $\R^n$ and where two vertices are adjacent if and only if they are at distance exactly one.

-The fractional chromatic number $\chi_f(G)$ of a possibly infinite graph $G$ is the infimum of the total weight that can be assigned to the independent sets of $G$ in such a way that, for each vertex $u$ of $G$, the sum of the weights of the independent sets containing $u$ is at least 1.